topbitdu/unidom-visitor/ROADMAP.md

 ## v0.1.1
 1. Improved the Ruby Gem Specification to depend on unidom-common v0.5
 2. Improved the Recognization model for table name

+## v0.1.2
+1. Improved the User model to fix a wrong class name in the #sign_up method